OBJECTIVE

 [3]Not less than 10% of the approved grant will be reserved as retention money, to be released after the end of the funding period and upon completion of all project milestones.

-[4]Each instalment might be adjusted based on the project's latest spending position.
+[4]Each installment might be adjusted based on the project's latest spending position.
 The unspent grant, if any, may need to be returned.